Teddy Bridgewater throws 2 TDs, Broncos pound Giants 27-13

+“I saw a guy in total control and when he had to improvise, he did,” Broncos coach Vic Fangio said.
+“Some of those were on big, big plays.
+He’s been doing that his entire career when he’s been a player.
+He showed it today.”

-Melvin Gordon III added a late 70-yard TD run and Brandon McManus kicked two field goals for the Broncos, who have had four straight losing seasons since their Super Bowl 50 title.
+Melvin Gordon III added a late 70-yard TD run and Brandon McManus kicked two field goals for the Broncos, who have had four straight losing seasons since their Super Bowl 50 title led by Manning.

 Like the offense, Barkley never got going.
 The 2018 NFL Offensive Rookie of the Year finished with 10 carries for 26 yards.
 His longest run was 5 yards.

+Scoring was the Giants' biggest problem last season and it was again Sunday.

+“I think it’s about executing, it’s about correcting certain things and making plays,” Jones said.
+“It’s plays, we can make the plays.
+We got people on the team that can make them.
+We got everything we need, it's just about doing it.”

-Denver won the ball possession battle 35:08 to 24:52 as its offense converted 7 of 15 on third down and 3 of 3 on fourth down.
+Denver won the ball possession battle 35:08 to 24:52 as its offense converted 7 of 15 on third downs and 3 of 3 on fourth downs.

 The Broncos came into the season opener off a perfect preseason and they showed that was not a fluke.
-Von Miller, playing for the first time since 2019, had an early sack and finished with two sacks.
+Von Miller, playing for the first time since 2019, had an early sack and finished with two.
 Aided by his big run, Gordon finished with 101 yards on 11 carries.

 Denver took a 10-7 lead on a 2-yard pass from Bridgewater to Patrick with 8 seconds left in the first half.
-It capped a 7-play, 57-yard drive that featured a 14-yard pass from Bridgewater to Courtland Sutton on a fourth-and-2 from the Giants 49.
+It capped a seven-play, 57-yard drive that featured a 14-yard pass from Bridgewater to Courtland Sutton on fourth-and-2 from the Giants 49.

 INJURIES

-Broncos: LB Bradley Chubb missed the game with an ankle injury.
-Second-year wide receiver Jerry Jeudy was carted off the field in the third quarter and did not return.
+Broncos: LB Bradley Chubb (ankle) missed the game injury.
+Second-year wide receiver Jerry Jeudy was carted off the field in the third quarter with a high ankle sprain.
 He had six catches for a team-high 72 yards.
+Fangio said an MRI will be done.

 Giants: Pro Bowl tight end Evan Engram missed the game with a calf injury.